Conformal gauge theory of vector-spinors and spin-3/2 particles: Consistency of the classical theory

 In the Rarita-Schwinger framework the gamma-traceless condition is derived as a constraint following from the vacuum field equations by computing $\gamma \cdot R = 0$, whereas now $\gamma \cdot R$ vanishes identically.
-Thus, only the secondary constraint is non-trivial, and it reads
+Thus, only the secondary constraint is nontrivial, and it reads

 where $e$ is the charge of the vector-spinor.
-Another striking difference w.r.t.\ the Rarita-Schwinger theory arises from by analyzing the secondary constraint.
-In flat space and in absence of background electromagnetic fields Eq.\ \eqref{eq:secondary-constraint} tells us that the longitudinal mode $\nabla \cdot \psi$ obeys the Dirac equation with mass $\frac{d}{d-2} m$, while in the Rarita-Schwinger $\nabla \cdot \psi =0$ in such a limit, yielding $8$ degrees of freedom.
+Another striking difference with respect to the Rarita-Schwinger theory arises from by analyzing the secondary constraint.
+In flat space and in the absence of background electromagnetic fields, Eq.\ \eqref{eq:secondary-constraint} tells us that the longitudinal mode $\nabla \cdot \psi$ obeys the Dirac equation with mass $\frac{d}{d-2} m$, while in the Rarita-Schwinger $\nabla \cdot \psi =0$ in such a limit, yielding $8$ degrees of freedom.